godluckz/rsa-driver-and-vehicle-licence-barcode-reader/README.md

-# Program to extract South African drivers licence details from barcode image
+# Program to extract South African drivers and vehicle licence details using scanned barcode image